nathanj29/FancyFlicker/README.md

 ## How to use?
-Make a right stick input to "awaken" the tool, then use it.
+Make a right stick input to "awaken" the tool and flick once to setup the countdown/meter bar.

 ## Adding the tool in OBS